Babra455/Smartway_Metrics_Dashboard/README.md

 ---

 ## How to Run / View
-1. Open `Dashboard.xlsx` in Excel (desktop recommended)
+1. Open `Smartway Dashboard.xlsx` in Excel (desktop recommended)
 2. Enable content (if prompted) to allow Pivot Tables and slicers to work
-3. Use slicers to filter for Age group, Day of the week , Medication type.
+3. Use slicers to filter for Transaction Type, Transaction Status, Month and Time Range.
-4. Refer to `Presentation.pdf` for a summary of insights and recommended actions
+4. Refer to `Smartway Presentation.pdf` for a summary of insights and recommended actions